 - Who will be keeping the assets acquired during marriage such as home, cars, furniture, appliances, etc.

 - Who will be responsible for the debt acquired during the marriage.

-After we have completed the agreement and present it to the court in California, a judge will have ten days to notify the parties if the agreement is missing some important information or the court may render a judgement of divorce and approve the agreement making it an official order which both parties must abide after the divorce.
+After the agreement is complete and presented to the court in California, a judge will have ten days to notify the parties.
+If the agreement is not missing important information, the court may render a judgement of divorce and approve the agreement, making it an official order which both parties must abide after the divorce.